djalbat/occam-parsers/README.md

     npm run build-debug
     npm run watch-debug

-You can also start a small development server:

-    npm start

 The example will then be available at http://localhost:8888 and will reload automatically when changes are made.